 # Installing the IO modules

-The Moxa IO modules provide the digital outputs and inputs that DSO RTU uses, for example the [hardware emergency stop](/dso-rtu/io-module-emergency-stop.md). **How many modules you need, and where they go, depends on the physical layout of your installation**, because every relay has to be wired to the asset or switchgear it controls.
+The IO modules provide the digital outputs and inputs that DSO RTU uses, for example the [hardware emergency stop](/dso-rtu/io-module-emergency-stop.md). **How many modules you need, and where they go, depends on the physical layout of your installation**, because every relay has to be wired to the asset or switchgear it controls.

 ### The hardware

-* **Module:** Moxa ioLogik E1214 with 6 digital inputs (DI) and 6 relay outputs (DO).
+* **Channels:** 6 digital inputs (DI) and 6 relay outputs (DO) per module.

 * **Communication:** Modbus TCP/IP over the installation network.